 Key Concepts in Natural Language Processing

-Dr. Manion is VP for Innovation at Melax Technologies where he guides development of next-generation NLP applications.
-He has held c-level positions in biomedical informatics and IT at two major comprehensive cancer centers.
+Dr. Manion is VP for Innovation at Melax Technologies, guiding the development of next-generation NLP applications.
+He has held C-level positions in biomedical informatics and IT at two major comprehensive cancer centers.
 His own research is in the area of formal semantics and biomedical ontologies.

-This eBook provides an overview of key concepts presented during Dr. Manion's webinar.
+This eBook overviews key concepts presented during Dr. Manion's webinar.

 What is Natural Language Processing?

-Natural Language Processing is a branch of Artificial Intelligence and Computer Science that applies algorithmic approaches to derive data and information from textual information.
+Natural Language Processing (NLP) is a branch of Artificial Intelligence (AI) and Computer Science that applies algorithmic approaches to derive data and information from textual information.

 Studies have shown that 80% to 90% of available information and data in Electronic Health Record (EHR) text artifacts (notes, H&P, radiology, pathology, etc.) remain accessible ONLY through the text notes.

 Yes, both public domain and commercial software packages are available for clinical NLP.
 Systems are rated across a number of tasks to achieve an F1 performance of at least 90% accuracy.
 National and international challenge projects are used to test NLP systems against known results to check the accuracy level.